chaseruskin/orbit-targets/README.md

 To access the configurations and get the most out of these settings, you should at least have `git` and `python` installed and found on your system's PATH.

-1. Download the profile using `git`:
+1. Download the profile from its remote repository using `git`:

 ```
 git clone https://github.com/hyperspace-labs/orbit-profile.git "$(orbit env ORBIT_HOME)/profiles/hyperspace-labs"